What It Is

 Each day offers you the opportunity to be inspired by prestigious Leadership Assembly Keynote Speakers.

-Working in partnership with the National Leadership Roundtable on Church Management, the Congress offers parish and diocesan staff and volunteers an in-depth opportunity to address temporal challenges facing Catholic leaders in the areas of management, finances, human resources, and planning.
+Working in partnership with other organizations, the Congress offers parish and diocesan staff and volunteers an in-depth opportunity to address temporal challenges facing Catholic leaders in the areas of management, finances, human resources, and planning.

 Enjoy interacting with more than 75 extraordinary speakers as you meet people engaged in all ministries of the Church.
 Share your learning experiences through new communication technologies.
 Visit the new resource center to learn about important products and services to support your ministries.